jcjordyn130/SamsungSettings/README.md

 This is because, unlike most machines, the Samsung Galaxy Book series only has a backlight key on the keyboard that functions like that.
 It does NOT have keyboard brightness up and down keys as certain desktop environments assume.

+#### Dependencies
+The only external Python dependencies this script has is pydbus.
+Otherwise, this script just depends on Python, it's stdlib, GTK4+ and libadwaita 1+.